A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Introduction

-W3 is a radio continuum source discovered by \cite{Westerhout1958} and is a $\htwo$ region complex associated with a giant molecular complex (GMC) (for a review see \citealp{2008hsf1.book..264M}).
-It is located in the Perseus Arm (e.g., \citealp{Reid}) and is continuous to another $\htwo$ region W4 along the Galactic Plane.
-In the boundary between W3 and W4 there is a high density layer (HDL) which is a molecular layer nearly vertical to the Galactic plane, nicely embracing W3.
-W3 is also known as a complex of particularly dense molecular gas condensations which harbours three distinct regions of active star formation named W3~Main, W3(OH), and AFGL~333 as shown by early CO observations \citep{Lada_w3}.
-Between W3~Main and W3(OH) there is a diffuse $\htwo$ region IC~1795 \citep{Mathys}, and in the south of W3 Main a bright $\htwo$ region NGC~896 is located.
+W3 is a radio continuum source discovered by \citet{Westerhout1958} and is a $\htwo$ region complex associated with a giant molecular complex (GMC) (for a review, see \citealp{Megeath2008}).
+Located in the Perseus Arm at a distance of 2~kpc \citep{Navarete2019}, W3 is the most active site of star formation in the Perseus Arm \citep{Ogura_Ishida, Oey_2005, Navarete2011, Navarete2019,Kiminki2015}, showing exceptionally active star formation in the outer solar circle.
+W3 is continuous to another $\htwo$ region named W4 corresponding to Perseus/Chimney superbubble \citep{Dennison} along the Galactic Plane.
+In the boundary between W3 and W4, there is a high-density layer (HDL), which is a molecular layer nearly vertical to the Galactic plane \citep{Lada_w3}.
+The HDL harbours several star-forming regions such as W3 Main, W3(OH), and AFGL~333, as well as diffuse $\htwo$ region IC 1795 and more compact, bright $\htwo$ region NGC~896.
+Each of these regions is associated with young stellar clusters with ages younger than 5 Myr, indicating recent star-forming activity.

-There are $\sim$100 OB stars in total in the W3 region.
-It is the most active site of star formation in the Perseus Arm \citep{Ogura_Ishida,Oey_2005, Navarete2011,Navarete2019,Kiminki2015}.
-These stars are divided into some clusters; the cluster associated with IC~1795 called W3 cluster \citep{Navarete2019} and W3~Main and W3(OH) are also associated with clusters, respectively (e.g., \citealp{2008hsf1.book..264M}).
-W3 Cluster is a most evolved cluster in W3 \citep{Oey_2005}.
-OB stars in W3 Cluster have ages of 3--5~Myr according to the spectroscopic observations \citep{Oey_2005}.
-The primary source of the ionization in W3 Cluster is BD+61~411, an O6.5V star \citep{Oey_2005}.
-The $\htwo$ region IC~1795 has a circular shape ionized by W3 Cluster and a shell-like CO distribution is seen outside of it \citep{Bieging2011}, and W3~Main and W3(OH) appear to be associated with the shell.

-W3~Main containing W3~West and W3~East shows in particular active star formation and its total mass is estimated to be 4000~$\msun$ \citep{Bik2012}.
-Cold pre-stellar cores and O stars as well as a hyper-compact $\htwo$ region and ultra-compact $\htwo$ regions are localized within a dimeter of $\sim$3~pc \citep{Claussen1994,Tieftrunk1997,Bik2012,Mottram2020}.
-The ongoing star formation is found also in W3 West and W3 East (e.g., \citealp{Rivera2013}).
-Especially, W3 West is known to harbour a Trapezium like cluster \citep{Abt2000,Megeath2005}.

-In W3(OH) region, OH masers and H$_2$O masers are localized within 0.1 pc \citep{Forster,Reid1980}.
-In addition, it is known that the OH maser is excited by an O9 star \citep{Hirsch2012} and is associated with a ultra-compact $\htwo$ region of 0.012 pc diameter.
-Further, five early-type stars of B0--B3 are identified \citep{Navarete2011,Bik2012,Kiminki2015,Navarete2019}.